Where can we take you?

 Affiliated with the Chartered Financial Analyst (CFA) Institute.

-This interdisciplinary course offers you the opportunity to study a wide range of course units across finance, accounting, economics, business analysis, innovation, strategy, and political economy.
+This unique course offers you the opportunity to study a range of course units across finance, accounting, economics, business analysis, and innovation.

 It holds workshops that support future career development.
 Recent events have included a work placement panel session where students shared advice and experiences.